ramteke/GoLang-Job-Processing/README.md

 Main:
-1. Generate data on input channel
+1. Generate data on input channel.
 2. Content from input channel is extracted and passed to Workers on job Channel.
-   Worker allows to reduces no of concurrent jobs
+   Worker allows to reduces no of concurrent jobs.
-3. Worker loads data from job Channel gives it to Business logic for processing
+3. Worker loads data from job Channel gives it to Business logic for processing.
-4. Business logic uses input and state data to generate a new output as byte[] on output channel Business Logic also updates a singelton (concept) state map.
+4. Business logic uses input and state data to generate a new output as byte[] on output channel.
+   Business Logic also updates a singelton (concept) state map.
-   The State keep counter of number of times a cluster Id is processed by business logic
+   The State keep counter of number of times a cluster Id is processed by business logic.
    Every parallel operation access the state and updates counter against the cluster ID.
-5. Output channel is picked up by OutputWriter which writes the data to console
+5. Output channel is picked up by OutputWriter which writes the data to console.

 Output Trace
 ----------------